Using river & stream flow data

 Find your watershed monitoring stations

-Our state's river basin watersheds are identified by Water Resource Inventory Area.
-Select a Washington watershed with this WRIA map.
+Washington's river basin watersheds are identified by Water Resource Inventory Area.
+Select a watershed with this WRIA map.
 Once you determine the WRIA of interest, use the drop-down menu below to go to your watershed's first station page in the Flow Monitoring Network application.
 From there, the listing under the map on the right-hand side of the page contains the stations in that WRIA.

 Navigating streamflow station network